chaseofthejungle/intro-to-jar-files/README.md

 [WAR (.war)](/wars.md) files are web app archives.
 A .war is a special kind of JAR that can distribute XML files, tag libraries, static webpages, Java classes, Java Servlets, and JavaServer pages.
 These resources, when integrated and implemented together, are considered a web application.

-TODO #1: Create and link to text files (all 6 commands from 1st table, the 1 from the 2nd table) outlining options for various command usages.
+TODO #1: Create and link to text files (all 6 commands from the jar command table and the 1 from the jarsigner command table) outlining options for various command usages.
 TODO #2: Add details to manifests.md, including how to set app entry point and package version metadata, add classes to the classpath, and package seal and enhance security.
 TODO #3: Add details to wars.md, including an XML example and notes on .war structure and content.